Ahmedabdeen15/Exam-System/README.md

 # Exam-System
-A complete online examination system built with pure HTML, CSS, and JavaScript (no frameworks or libraries).
-This system allows users to take timed multiple-choice exams, tracks their score in real-time, and provides detailed feedback upon completion.
+A lightweight, framework-free online examination system built with vanilla HTML, CSS, and JavaScript.

+# Features ✨
+🕒 Timed exams with configurable duration

+📝 Multiple-choice questions with single correct answers

+📊 Real-time scoring during the exam

+🔍 Detailed results with question feedback

+🔄 Retake functionality to reset and start over

+📱 Responsive design works on all devices

+⚡ No dependencies - pure vanilla JS